BhaveshBytess/DATA-STRUCTURES-AND-ALGORITHMS/GRAPHS/MAX AREA OF ISLAND/Max Area of Island.md

 🔸 **Final Insight**
 A direct application of flood fill; maximum area is found by **exploring and summing connected nodes** in all directions.
 ---

-If you want, I can also give you a **space-optimized BFS + DFS hybrid** template that works for _all_ grid connected-component problems, so you don’t have to re-code logic every time.
-This way, your future grid graph questions like “number of islands”, “rotten oranges”, etc., will just be 3–4 lines of customization.
-Would you like me to do that?

----